keesschollaart81/case.schollaart.net/_posts/2018-09-22-mqtt-and-azure-functions.md

 <a id="single_image" href="/img/2018/mqtt_and_azure_functions_diagram.png" class="fancybox" rel="mqtt-azure-functions-diagram"><img src="/img/2018/mqtt_and_azure_functions_diagram_thumb.png"/></a>
 </center>

-When you Function App starts (after deployment) the host will detect this extension.
-The extension will discover the functions with MQTT triggers, for each trigger a subscription will be created to the MQTT server.
-The extension will also maintain the open connection with the MQTT server.
+When your Function App host starts, the host will detect this extension.
+The extension will discover the functions with MQTT triggers, for each trigger a subscription will be created to the MQTT broker.
+The extension will also maintain the open connection with the MQTT broker.

 This extension heavily depends upon the great work of [Christian Kratky's](https://twitter.com/chkratky) '[MQTTNet](https://github.com/chkr1011/MQTTnet/)'.
 This is a .NET Standard implementation of a MQTT.